MingHui1997/Github-project-icon/README.md

 ------icon link------

-icon for show the projected status :
+icon for show the project status :

-icon for show the projected type :
+icon for show the project type :

 icon for show the project supported platfrom :